FFTDigitalFactory/DataBridge_by_FFT_Digital_Factory/README.md

 The FFT DataBridge is built with security and reliability in mind:

-- Southbound connection to Snowflake
+- Southbound connection to Snowflake or Databricks

-- End-to-end TLS encryption
+- Asymmetric authentication using encrypted key files (public/private key pair) for Snowflake

-- Asymmetric authentication using encrypted key files (public/private key pair)
+- O_Auth secret key authentication for Databricks

 ## Documentation
 [User Manual – FFT DataBridge](UserManual_DataBridge_V003.pdf)